All Episodes

 There was an infamous advertisement in 64.

-It's a little girl standing in a meadow, you hear birds chirping, she's picking petals of a daisy, counting different numbers.
+She's picking petals of a daisy, counting different numbers.

-A zoom of the video focuses on the girl's uh right eye until her pupil fills with the screen and eventually blacking it out as the countdown simultaneously reaches zero.
+A zoom of the video focuses on the girl's right eye until her pupil fills with the screen and eventually blacking it out as the countdown simultaneously reaches zero.

 The blackness is replaced by a bright flash and the sound of a nuclear explosion and the footage of a nuclear detonation.